 The Savannah River and the region's coastal location provides a valuable waterborne connection to national and international markets.
 The Port of Savannah is critically important to the regional and state economy and generates much of the freight traffic through the region.
-This section of the report discusses the region's port and waterway assets.
+In addition, the Port of Savannah is designated by the Department of Defense (DOD) as a strategic seaport.68 The strategic seaport program is jointly administered by the DOD and USDOT and its purpose is to facilitate the movement of deploying military forces through the 18 commercial seaports that are designated as strategic seaports.
+These ports serve as significant transportation hubs and are important to DOD's readiness and cargo handling capacity.

-The Port of Savannah is the largest and fastest growing container terminal in America and the 3rd busiest container port complex in U.S., after L.A./ Long Beach and New York-New Jersey.67 It is the largest gateway for agricultural exports.
+The Port of Savannah is the largest and fastest growing container terminal in America and the 3rd busiest container port complex in U.S., after L.A./ Long Beach and New York-New Jersey.69 It is the largest gateway for agricultural exports.
 In 2021, despite the COVID-19 pandemic's substantial disruption of national and international supply chains, the Georgia Ports Authority handled 41.6 million tons of trade including 5.6 million twenty-foot equivalent container units (TEUs).